civilcoder55/note-taking-app/readme.md

 - used MySQL's latest official image
 - Create a docker-compose file for the stack to run 1 container of each image, two named volumes for datastores data, one bridge network for all stack
+- created bash script to wait for mysql server ready then sync database and run nodejs server

 ---